 - Red Flag Questions

-These questions, which will be different for each entity, trigger immediate global alarm bells.
+These risk-evaluating questions will be different for each entity and designed to trigger immediate global alarm bells.
 They should be asked early in the project development lifecycle for adequate risk reduction.

 - Project Enterprise Risk Classification

-This new measurement determines a project’s enterprise risk before a stage gate, allowing it to be referred to a Risk Committee, if needed, and enabling executives to make direct comparisons between projects – and understand the shape and profile of the capital portfolio.
+This new risk assessment measurement determines a project's enterprise risk before a stage gate, allowing it to be referred to a Risk Committee, if needed, and enabling executives to make direct comparisons between projects – and understand the shape and profile of the capital portfolio.
 This gives business leaders the competitive advantage of knowledge and insight for effective decision making.

-Most importantly, this information should not be captured on a spreadsheet, but fed into a cloud-based SaaS business intelligence platform that can help executives to visualise enterprise risk.
+Most importantly, this information should not be captured on a spreadsheet, but fed into a cloud-based dynamic software solution that can help executives to visualise and manage risks.

-Unless organisations can assess risk at the portfolio level, spending on hundreds or even thousands of capital projects will not receive appropriate oversight.
+Unless organisations can assess potential risk at a portfolio level, spending on hundreds or even thousands of capital projects will not receive appropriate oversight.

 Executives need to understand the shape of their overall portfolio risk profile.
 Are they taking on too much risk – or not enough?
-Is the portfolio vulnerable to uncontrolled risk in the wrong areas?
+Is the portfolio vulnerable to uncontrolled, significant risk in the wrong areas?
 Are business units incorporating risk appetite into their strategic planning?

-Without understanding their aggregated portfolio risk, executives will struggle to unlock value from their capital projects portfolio and improve overall capital investment performance.
+Without understanding their aggregated risk profile, executives will struggle to unlock value from their capital project portfolio and improve overall capital investment performance.